69 (2004 film): Reception

-A review on Asian Movie Pulse concluded, "“69” is not the best novel of Ryu Murakami neither the best film of Lee Sang-il, and the fact that a film about the 60's is stripped of any elements of nostalgia definitely works against it.
-However, through Tsumabuki's charisma, the in-your-face buffooness and the music ends up being entertaining and quite pleasant to both eyes and ears." while Variety stated, "Helmer Lee Sang-il, a third-generation Korean-Japanese, does a serviceable, if undistinctive, job in the director’s chair.
+A review on Asian Movie Pulse concluded, "“69” is not the best novel of Ryu Murakami neither the best film of Sang-il Lee, and the fact that a film about the 60's is stripped of any elements of nostalgia definitely works against it.
+However, through Tsumabuki's charisma, the in-your-face buffooness and the music ends up being entertaining and quite pleasant to both eyes and ears." while Variety stated, "Helmer Sang-il Lee, a third-generation Korean-Japanese, does a serviceable, if undistinctive, job in the director’s chair.
 Compared with other films based on the work of Murakami (Audition, Tokyo Decadence), this is considerably tamer fare.
 Perfs are likable but generic, and tech credits professional but uninspiring."